pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxScrollable/1 Configuration/onUpdated.md

 ---
 ---
 ##### shortDescription
-A function that is executed each time the widget is updated.
+A function that is executed each time the UI component is updated.

 ##### param(e): Object
 Information about the event.